General Types of Financial Aid

 Work – Money earned from employment and paid to you bimonthly.

 Scholarships – Money available from outside sources.
 Want to get started?
 A good online search for available scholarships is here.
-And scholarships available through the Brookdale Foundation, here.
+And scholarships available through the Brookdale Foundation are here.

 Aid Available at Brookdale